Of10-Coworking/of10-main-website/_posts/2017-01-10-of10-betahaus-partnership.md

 layout: post
 title: Of10xBetahaus - Explore a New World
 author: team
+metatitle: Of10xBetahaus - Explore a New World in Europe
+description: Of10 members now have exclusive access to all Betahaus coworking locations through Europe.
 tags: [Workspaces, Offices, Of10 Insider ]
 header_image: betahaus2.jpg
 post_image: of10-shared-space-blog-xbetahaus-explore-a-new-world.jpg